Wine event organizer overwhelmed at a crowded trade tasting floor, managing exhibitors and the logistics of a busy wine event

 The PDF pile is a symptom, not the problem

-Every wine event, from a small importer-led trade tasting in Tribeca to large walkaround tastings organized by James Suckling, Vinous, or Wine Enthusiast, runs into the same wall: the exhibitors generate their own materials, on their own templates, on their own timelines.
+Every wine event, from a small importer-led trade tasting in Tribeca to large walkaround tastings organized by James Suckling, Vinous, or Wine Enthusiast, runs into the same wall: the exhibitors generate their own materials to display during the tasting, often on their own templates, on their own timelines.
 The director's job becomes a sorting exercise.
 What gets lost in the sorting isn't the wines.
 It's the post-event story.
 A trade professional who tasted thirty wines on a Tuesday afternoon walks out with a bag of paper, half of which will be recycled by Wednesday.
 The producers who do follow up, follow up cold.

 What actually slows down a wine event